pulp/pulp_puppet/docs/user-guide/recipes.rst

 .. note:: Puppet Forge implements a web API that their client uses to obtain dependency
           data when installing a module.
-Unfortunately, their command line tool has hard-coded absolute paths instead of relative, which means that API must live at the root of a web server.
+Unfortunately, their command line tool has hard-coded absolute paths instead of relative, which means the API must live at the root of a web server.
 As a result, we cannot put the repository ID in the path as you would expect with the above example.